Local planning authorities are required by the government to prepare and publish a 'brownfield land register' and

 The preparation and publication of the register is governed by the Town and Country (Brownfield Land Register) Regulations 2017.

-‘Brownfield Land' (previously developed land) is defined in Annex 2 of the National Planning Policy Framework (2019) as:
+‘Brownfield land' is defined in Annex 2 of the National Planning Policy Framework (2019) as:

 How is the register structured?

 This is the second version of the Brownfield Land Register for the district (excluding those parts of the district located within the South Downs National Park) and includes brownfield sites considered in the Land Availability Assessment (LAA, 2018) or brownfield sites where planning applications have been submitted, that meet the site criteria as set out in the Brownfield Land Register regulations 2017.